Dehghanni/Teofl/Speaking.md

 -   **Schools**
   - Schools should provide a **congenial** atmosphere, not an oppressive one.
 The more delight intermingles with education, the better the students learn the lessons.
   - **Student life** obviously encompasses a vast range of activities and is of bewildering complexity, which stresses them out and makes them tense.
-  - Student life is full of assignments, homework, seminars, conferences, etc. Psycho **l** ogically speaking, stress-induced diseases are intensely prevalent among students.
+  - Student life is full of traumatic assignments, homework, seminars, conferences, etc. Psycho **l** ogically speaking, stress-induced diseases are intensely prevalent among students.
 For example, when I was a student, I was under an intense pressure to do my senior project, which turned into anxiety, and made me indulge myself in eating junk food and gain extra weight.
   - **Joining such activities** will help student be in good spirits, and they will unwind and get the good vibes to study more efficaciously.
   - Quality is of more importance than quantity.